mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 [back to readme](README.adoc#running)

-## How do I use Docker to test these scripts?
+## How do I test these scripts using Docker?

 ### Setup
 1. First make sure Docker is running.